 But you still need to save money and keep cash on hand, even though inflation threatens to erode the value of your savings.
-You’ll obviously need your monthly spending money in cash, and it’s also a good idea to keep emergency funds in a safe place like a bank or credit union.
+You’ll need your monthly spending money in cash, and it’s also a good idea to keep emergency funds in a safe place like a bank or credit union.

-Interest Rates Rise
+Rising Interest Rates

+If you’re concerned about inflation, you might get some consolation from knowing that long-term loans could actually get more affordable.
 If a loan payment of a few hundred dollars feels like a lot of money today, it won’t feel like quite as much in 20 years.